ax-meyer/SimpleSignage/README.md

 ## Getting Started

 There is no automated way to set it up until now.
 However, it is fairly straightforward.\

 **If you know what you are doing**, here the tl;dr: Copy the content of `html` to your webserver.
-Create a sqlite database with the commands from `sql_creation.txt', copy it to the webserver.
 Make any changes neccessary to `config/config.php`.
 Make sure to set proper access rights, refer to the `.htaccess` files in `html` and its subfolders for the recommended way.\
+If you want to use any other database than sql, in `sql_create.txt`, the commands to create the tables and triggers neccessary are shown.
+Furthermore, you will need to change the database connector in the `php` files.\

 Furthermore, any contributions are welcome!
 Just send me a pull request if you add anything useful!\
 **If you do not know what you are doing** and the (fairly beta) instructions below are not enough, contact me at github@meyerweb.eu.
 I will try to help the best I can and if I fell that this project gains traction, I will implement an automated way to set it up.